DataDog/hiring-engineers/answers.md

         self.gauge('my_metric', random.randint(0, 1001))
 ```

+This custom metric that returns a random value between 0 and 1000.

 **Bonus** -- How to change collection interval without modifying the Python check file:

 In the Agent Config file, configure the `collector_profile_interval` setting.
+~/.datadog-agent/datadog.conf
 ```
 collector_profile_interval: 45
 ```